Building relationships between Aboriginal communities, explorers and government

 The Workshop was the best opportunity stakeholders have had in over 21 years (since the introduction of the existing native title system) to consider the future of the native title system for mineral exploration in South Australia.

-Workshop outcomes and future activities will inform future amendments scheduled as part of the Leading Practice Mining Acts Review, which saw the first of the Bills, the Statutes Amendment (Leading Practice in Mining) Bill 2017, publicly released on 18 October 2017.
+Commitment was reached from all parties to establish working groups to progress each of these issues and the future of Part 9B of the Mining Act. outcomes from the working groups will inform future amendments scheduled as part of the Leading Practice Mining Acts Review, which saw the first of the bills, the Statutes Amendment (Leading Practice in Mining) Bill 2017, publicly released on 18 October 2017 and pass through the Lower House on 1 November 2017.

 The overwhelmingly positive response at the Workshop and the energy to work together going forward was a great indicator that all major changes to South Australia's minerals regulation and business environment should be co-designed and supported by the people who use it.